Paul-McGowan/Philips-Hue-Control/README.md

 hue off 33,34,35    # Numbers can be space or comma seperated hue 50 33 34 35    # Set three bulbs to 50% brightness
-hue green kitchen  # Set the kitchen group to green hue save           # Creates an executable python script with the brightness and colour of every light
+hue green kitchen  # Set the kitchen group to green
-                   # The lights can be restored by executing this script.
-hue light/temp     # Display the light level and temperature from a PIR sensor.